FMO aims to maintain a strong capital position that exceeds regulatory requirements and supports its AAA rating.

 Following specific provisions in the CRR, FMO is required to deduct from its regulatory capital significant and insignificant stakes for subordinated loans and (in)direct holdings of financial sector entities above certain thresholds.
 These thresholds correspond to approximately 10% of regulatory capital.
 Exposures below the 10% thresholds are risk weighted accordingly.

-As part of the Supervisory Review and Evaluation Process (SREP), DNB sets the minimum capital requirements for credit institutions.
-For 2020, The Dutch Central Bank has set a prudential requirement for FMO in terms of total capital at 16.8% and CET1 of 13.3%.
-The total prudential requirement consists of the total SREP capital ratio (13.3%), the combined buffer requirement (2.5%) and a Pillar 2 Guidance (1%).
+As part of the SREP, DNB sets the minimum capital requirements for credit institutions.
+For 2021, The Dutch Central Bank has set a prudential requirement for FMO in terms of total capital at 17.3% and CET1 of 11.3%.
+The total prudential requirement consists of the total SREP capital ratio (13.8%), the combined buffer requirement (2.5%) and a Pillar 2 Guidance (1.0%).

 The combined buffer requirement applicable to FMO consists of the capital conservation buffer and the institution specific countercyclical buffer (currently insignificant).
-As of 2020, the capital conservation buffer was still recognized at 2.5%.
+As of 2021, the capital conservation buffer was recognized at 2.5%.

 FMO's regulatory target capital ratio incorporates the fully phased-in capital requirement by DNB supplemented with